juan-gutierrez-nxp/meta-avs-demos/README.md

 * SGTL (In-board Audio Codec for PicoPi)
 * 2-Mic Conexant

-The script will prompt if you are going to use the Conexant Card.
-If not then SGTL will be assumed as your selection
+The script will prompt to select the soundcard you will be using:

-    Are you going to use Conexant Sound Card [Y/N]?
+    Which Sound Card are you going to use?

+    Sigmatel ..........................
+1
+    Synaptics/Conexant ................
+2

+    Type the number of your selection and press Enter...

 #### Install Alexa SDK